Curious Don

 Table of Contents

 • 1.
-Introduction: The Thrill of Chasing a Total Solar Eclipse
+Introduction: The Thrill of Eclipse Chasing

 • 2.
 The Science Behind Solar Eclipses: A Dance of Shadows